bogdansys/EventHorizon/README.md

 ---

 Explore, contribute, and share this resource hub with others in the cybersecurity community.
 Together, we can make this the ultimate go-to destination for all your cybersecurity needs. 🌟

+# Acknowledgements
+We extend our gratitude to ByteSnipers for their comprehensive and invaluable resources.
+Their curated lists have significantly contributed to the development of this project.
+You can check out their work here: (https://github.com/ByteSnipers/awesome-pentest-cheat-sheets)